ndhuang/ml-sz-aps/README.md

                         "alpha":1.77})

 * Highell_Cls.Cl_tsz_fromRF(dictionary) uses two input files corresponding to the coefficients of the Random Forest (RF-TSZ-2021-3__clf_rf_params.pickle) and the exponents of the parameters dependency (tRF-TSZ-2021-4__exponents.pickle) stored in tszcl_coeff/.
 If the RF-params is not already in your directory (first time try) it will be downloaded.

+## Python notebook

+The Highell_Cls.ypnb file allows you to see how to use the code with a few examples.

 ## Licence